Romans 5:1-2

 Justified by faith - This truth has permeated the previous chapters...

 For in it (the Gospel) the righteousness of God is revealed from faith to faith; as it is written, "BUT THE RIGHTEOUS man SHALL LIVE BY FAITH."
-(See note Romans 1:17)
+(Ro 1:17-note)

-being justified as a gift by His grace through the redemption which is in Christ Jesus (See note Romans 3:24)
+being justified as a gift by His grace through the redemption which is in Christ Jesus (Ro 3:24-note)

-but for our sake also, to whom it will be reckoned, as those who believe in Him who raised Jesus our Lord from the dead
+but for our sake also, to whom it will be reckoned, as those who believe in Him who raised Jesus our Lord from the dead, He who was delivered up because of our transgressions, and was raised because of our justification.
+(Ro 4:24, 25)

 By faith - is literally out of (ek) faith, where the preposition ek signifies origin.

-Faith (4102) (pistis) (see word study) is synonymous with trust or belief and is the conviction of the truth of anything, but in Scripture usually speaks of belief respecting man's relationship to God and divine things, generally with the included idea of trust and holy fervor born of faith and joined with it.
+Faith (4102) (pistis [word study]) is synonymous with trust or belief and is the conviction of the truth of anything, but in Scripture usually speaks of belief respecting man's relationship to God and divine things, generally with the included idea of trust and holy fervor born of faith and joined with it.
 As faith relates to Christ it represents a strong and welcome conviction or belief that Jesus is the Messiah, through Whom we obtain eternal salvation and entrance into the Kingdom of Heaven.
 Stated another way, eternal salvation comes only through belief in Jesus Christ and no other way.

 True faith that saves one's soul includes at least three main elements (1) firm persuasion or firm conviction, (2) a surrender to that truth and (3) a conduct emanating from that surrender.
 In sum, faith shows itself genuine by a changed life.
 (Click here for W E Vine's similar definition of faith)